STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 Mask then set is the safest pattern for multi-bit fields.

-You can set and clear output bits automatically (BSRR).
-Writing to GPIOx->BSRR avoids read-modify-write hazards and is atomix on cortex-M:
+You can set and clear output bits automatically with the Bit Set/Reset Register (BSRR).
+Writing to GPIOx->BSRR avoids read-modify-write issue like race conditions and is atomic on Cortex-M. The GPIOx_BSRR register is a 32-bit write only register which is divided into two halves;

 // Set PA5 high